 If you’re more hands-on and love putting together mechanical items, go the challenging route.
 It will give you a fun, little project to tackle as you start training your dog.

-When buying a shock collar, safety should be the number one thing you consider.
+When buying electric dog collar reviews, safety should be the number one thing you consider.
 After all, some companies are trying to sell their malfunctioning shock collars on these websites.

 Additionally, companies will flat out lie about the qualities of their shock collar.
 They might say it’s waterproof, but it’s just water-resistant.
 And this could cause a massive problem for an owner expecting their dog to be safe in the rain showers.